txaiwieser/TWSpriteKitUtils/README.markdown

     init(normalColor:SKColor, highlightedColor:SKColor, selectedColor:SKColor, disabledColor:SKColor, size:CGSize)
     init(normalText:String, highlightedText:String, selectedText:String, disabledText:String)

 Swift doesn't have a "performSelector: method, so my idea was to use only closures.
-The problem is we have to be *VERY CAREFUL*, because it is very easy to end up with a reference cycles.
+The problem is we have to be *VERY CAREFUL*, because is very easy to end up with reference cycles.

-You should use in your closure only the objects that are on the capture list of the closure!
+You should use inside your closures only the objects that are on the capture list of the closure!

 To add an action to the control you use: